giggsey/libphonenumber-for-php/README.md

 This library will try to follow the same version numbers as Google.
 There could be additional releases where needed to fix critical issues that can not wait until the next release from Google.

-This does mean that this project will not follow [Semantic Versioning](http://semver.org/), but instead Google's version policy.
+This does mean that this project may not follow [Semantic Versioning](http://semver.org/), but instead Google's version policy.
 As a result, jumps in major versions may not actually contain any backwards incompatible changes.
 Please read the release notes for such releases.

+Google try to release their versions according to Semantic Versioning, as laid out of in their [Versioning Guide](https://github.com/googlei18n/libphonenumber#versioning-and-announcements).

 ## Online Demo